 There was another success for Kazakhstan, with the firm defeating a US$460 million ICSID claim by Nevada-registered Big Sky Energy over the expropriation of an oil venture.

 The firm also helped the Central Asian state knock out a significant portion of a US$100 million claim by Canada’s Alhambra Resources.
 Both sides are now trying to annul the awards.

-In Singapore, it is representing two subsidiaries of local engineering group Asiatic in a SIAC arbitration with Cambodia’s Phnom Penh Special Economic Zone, concerning electricity tariffs under a joint venture agreement.
+In Singapore, it is representing local engineering group Asiatic in a SIAC arbitration with Cambodia’s Phnom Penh Special Economic Zone, concerning electricity tariffs under a joint venture agreement.

-In the Florida courts, Astigarraga helped the Panama Canal Authority as it successfully defended a US$270 million ICC award against a construction consortium.
+In the Florida courts, Astigarraga helped the Panama Canal Authority to defend a US$270 million ICC award against a construction consortium.